uzairrj/Fake-News-Classifier/README.md

 [Fake news classification pre-trained models](https://univr-my.sharepoint.com/:u:/g/personal/uzairhassan_khan_studenti_univr_it/ERLJqpv32CxGk-FmOcymRyABopKIzgAFbOmErDvL2ToY4A?e=478WS0 "Fake news classification pre-trained models")

 ### Running The Project
-To run the projecgt there are two approaches i.e. Command Line and web-based interface
+To run the project there are two approaches i.e. Command Line and web-based interface

 #### 1. Command Line
 To classify fake news straigt from the terminal, run the following command in the terminal